 ✦ ChemUnlocked · Study Skills

-If your usual routine is rereading, highlighting, and hoping it sticks, start here instead.
-These guides show you how to review, remember, and prepare for tests in ways that still work when the notes are closed and you have to do the thinking yourself.
+If your usual routine is rereading, highlighting, or asking AI for the answer and hoping it sticks, start here instead.
+These guides show you how to study chemistry in a way that still works when the notes are closed and you have to do the thinking yourself.

 Strategy Guides